 "But it isn't so difficult.
 About half our original fellowship were of exactly that type.
-At first some of us tried to avoid the issue, hoping against hope we were not true food addicts.
+At first some of us tried to avoid the issue, hoping against hope we were not true alcoholics.
 But after a while we had to face the fact that we MUST find a spiritual basis of life - OR ELSE.
 Perhaps it is going to be that way with you.
 But cheer up, something like half of us thought we were atheists or agnostics.
 Our experience shows that you need not be disconcerted (which means troubled)."

-We find it amazing that the newcomer can start the O.A. program without any specific beliefs or, for that matter, without any beliefs whatsoever.
+We find it amazing that the newcomer can start the A.A. program without any specific beliefs or, for that matter, without any beliefs whatsoever.
 All a person needs is the open-mindedness and the willingness to believe that WE BELIEVE this program works.

 And let us assure you, WE DO believe.
-The Twelve Steps have changed our lives and the lives of millions of other food addicts.
+The Twelve Steps have changed our lives and the lives of millions of other alcoholics.
 This program WILL change your life too, IF you honestly want to recover from this deadly affliction AND are willing to go to any lengths.

-Now that we have admitted we are food addicts and that we can never safely compulsively eat, let's look at what we have to do in order to recover.
+Now that we have admitted we are alcoholics and that we can never safely drink alcohol, let's look at what we have to do in order to recover.
 At the bottom of page 44, we learn:

-"If a mere code of morals or a better philosophy of life were sufficient to overcome food addiction, many of us would have recovered long ago.
+"If a mere code of morals or a better philosophy of life were sufficient to overcome alcoholism, many of us would have recovered long ago.
 But we found that such codes and philosophies did not save us, no matter how hard we tried.
 We could wish to be moral, we could wish to be philosophically comforted, in fact, we could wish these things with all our might, but the needed power wasn't there.
 Our human resources, as marshaled (or directed) by the will, were NOT sufficient; they failed utterly."

-So that last line is saying that our human resources (which is the ONLY thing that we have going for us), as directed by our self-will, has not worked in the past, is not enough, and will continue to fail us when it comes to combating our food addiction.
+So that last line is saying that our human resources (which is the ONLY thing that we have going for us), as directed by our self-will, has not worked in the past, is not enough, and will continue to fail us when it comes to combating our alcoholism.
+I cannot solve a self-will problem by using my self-will.
+Like Albert Einstein once said, "A problem cannot be solved with the same consciousness that created it."
 The book continues: